grokchatgpt/swe-bench-heavy/heavy.md

 This test is designed to be 100% self administered.
 You configure how many and which problems are used for the test.
 See install.md for how to configure and prepare a run and how to reset and clean up after runs.
 The test is designed so bots even w/o context can continue where they left off in test runs if the run is interrupted.
 It is up to you to configure the tests and observe testing.
 There are no fail-safes in this test around confused/looping bots.

 ## Evaluation Flow
-0. **Start**: in vscode Cline/Cursor tell the bot: "read instructions.md and attempt completion when all issues are resolved"
+0. **Start**: run setup.py (ranges are 0 based and inclusive); in vscode Cline/Cursor tell the bot: "read instructions.md and attempt completion when all issues are resolved"
 1. **Input**:
    - Bot receives: issue text, repo URL, commit hash, test specs.
    - No BM25 retrieval or Oracle hints.
 2. **Bot Workflow**:
    - gets the next issue to work on from tooling.
-   - Autonomously analyzes issue, explores repo, edits files, and runs tests (`grading.py`).
+   - Autonomously analyzes issue, explores repo, edits files, and runs tests (`grading_fast.py`).
    - Decides to pass, retry, or quit.
 Can revisit failed issues later.
    - Tooling records progress and state so if session is interrupted, the bot can continue where he left off without repeating workflow.
    - Chooses next issue freely (no enforced order).